-According to Celebrity Net Worth, Kim Kardashian is worth $85 million.
-The star has ventured into numerous markets including TV shows, food, clothes, beauty and even computer games; transforming herself into the ultimate brand!
+Kim Kardashian is now worth around $350 million.
+The star has ventured into numerous markets including TV shows, food, clothes, beauty, and even computer games; transforming herself into the ultimate brand!
 Much more than just a pretty face, Kim has built an empire in a short space of time with much of the credit going to her prosperous personal brand strategy.
-Love her or loath her, she can teach us all a few things about brand strategy:
+Love her or loathe her, she can teach us all a few things about brand strategy:

 With a predominant image in the music and fashion world, Kanye West was the perfect influencer to endorse the Kim Kardashian brand.
-Kanye is a well-respected artist around the world and has helped Kim distribute her brand strategy message as a serious business woman.
 Now, we’re not saying Kimye hooked up for publicity purposes, but rather the advantage this has had on the success of her brand strategy and influence this has had on them becoming the ultimate power couple.

 As marketing and PR professionals, we must ask ourselves the below questions, the answers will point us in the right direction of the best type of influencer we should be targeting to endorse our brand strategy.

 Kim is often involved in publicity stunts to ensure she stays relevant in the media.
 Take her attempt to break the internet for example.
 Posing nude (for free) for Paper magazine was no financially driven deal, but rather a very successful attempt to further fuel awareness of the Kardashian brand.